AlessandroMari/butterfly-nitrogen-indicator/README.md

 - Oostermeijer, J. G. B., & Van Swaay, C. A. M. (1998).
 The relationship between butterflies and environmental indicator values: a tool for conservation in a changing landscape.
 Biological Conservation, 86(3), 271–280.
 - WallisDeVries, M. F. (2014).
 Linking species assemblages to environmental change: Moving beyond the specialist-generalist dichotomy.
 Basic and Applied Ecology, 15(4), 279–287. https://doi.org/https://doi.org/10.1016/j.baae.2014.05.001
 - WallisDeVries, M. F., & Van Swaay, C. A. M. (2017).
 A nitrogen index to track changes in butterfly species assemblages under nitrogen deposition.
 Biological Conservation, 212, 448–453.

-#### Additional notes:
-- The old version of the project, which used the the principal components from Essens et al. (2017) is also left commented in the script.
-The new components provide a much neater separation of butterfly traits and therefore have a more significant effect as predictors of the GAM model.
-- Example data or documents is not available in the "Data" and "Documents" folder for privacy reasons.
-Therefore, codes are not reproducible by a github user that access this project.
-However, if data is needed, you can send an email to "ale_seas@libero.it" and I can deliver the request to the owner of the data.